verloop/markdown/README.md

 # Markdown Parser and HTML Renderer for Go

-#Note: This is a Verloop specific implementation, there are very specific set of MD syntax is being parsed and rendered.
+#Note: This is a Verloop specific implementation, there are very specific set of MD syntax which is being parsed and rendered in this implementation.

 [![pkg.go.dev](https://pkg.go.dev/badge/github.com/gomarkdown/markdown)](https://pkg.go.dev/github.com/gomarkdown/markdown)